bharad/synergy/README.md

 synergy
 =======

-start synergy client &amp; server and kill ps easily
+- scripts to start synergy client & server
+- scripts to kill client and server processes easily.